deesclouds/technical-questions/questions-for-interviewer.md

 - [x] Do you have any questions or concerns about my qualifications?

-Helpful list of other reverse interview quesions:
+Helpful list of other reverse interview questions:
 [https://github.com/viraptor/reverse-interview]